MethodsDev/mdl-site/src/team.md

 the empty comments in the header are necessary to convince markdown it is a table.
 -->

-### We are hiring!

-The MDL is looking for molecular and computational scientists at all levels.
-Contact Aziz if you are interested.

 | | <!-- --> | <!-- -->
 |-|----------|---------
 | ![Aziz Al'Khafaji](img/aziz.jpeg) | Aziz Al'Khafaji <br/> aalkhafa \[at\] broadinstitute \[dot\] org | Director, Molecular R&D, <br/> PI, MDL